liferay/liferay-docs/discover/portal/articles-dxp/110-collaboration/02-sync/01-administering-sync/01-prerequisites.markdown

 +$$$

-**Note:** The Liferay Sync Security module that Sync requires is included and enabled by default in @product@.
+**Note:** The Liferay Sync Security module that Sync requires is included and enabled by default.
 You can verify this by ensuring that the `SYNC_DEFAULT` and `SYNC_TOKEN` entries are enabled in *Control Panel* &rarr; *Configuration* &rarr; *Service Access Policy*.

 $$$

-If you want to use Sync Connector's default settings and are fine with Sync being enabled for all your @product@ instance's sites, you can skip the articles that follow on configuring sync.
+If you want to use Sync Connector's default settings and are fine with enabling Sync for all your Sites, you can skip the articles that follow on configuring Sync.
 However, before directing your users to install and configure the Sync desktop and mobile clients, **make sure to read** this guide's articles on preventing accidental file deletion and ensuring Sync security.
 You should also **warn your users** about the potential for accidental data loss.

 ## Configuring Sync to Use SSO [](id=configuring-sync-to-use-sso)

-If your @product@ installation uses an SSO (single sign-on) server, you must ensure that Sync can access the following URLs without being redirected to your SSO server.
+If you use an SSO (single sign-on) solution, you must ensure that Sync can access the following URLs without being redirected to your SSO server.
 Sync can't work without direct access to these URLs.
 You must therefore whitelist these URLs:

     http(s)://<portal-address>/c/portal/oauth/*
     http(s)://<portal-address>/api/jsonws/sync-web.*
     http(s)://<portal-address>/sync-web/*

-For example, if your @product@ installation's address is `https://www.joesblog.com`, then you must whitelist the following URLs:
+For example, if your installation's address is `https://www.joesblog.com`, then you must whitelist the following URLs:

     https://www.joesblog.com/c/portal/oauth/*
     https://www.joesblog.com/api/jsonws/sync-web.*